Feedback Insertion-Deletion Codes: Lower bound on

-\textbf{Decoding procedure:} After receiving a string $\y=(y_1,\ldots,y_{n'})$ of length $n'\in[n-t,n+t]$, Bob reconstructs Alice's point of view by varying the length of all segments in the same way as Alice.
-Bob decodes the message by taking the index of the segment containing the point $\frac{1}{2}$. \begin{remark} The complexity of this decoding algorithm is $\Theta(Mn)$.
-To reduce the decoding complexity Bob can reverse the decoding procedure in the following way.
-He runs over the symbols of $\y$ from right to left and tracks the preimage of the point $\frac{1}{2}$.
+\textbf{Decoding procedure:} After receiving a string $\y=(y_1||\ldots||y_{n'})$ of length $n'\in[n-t,n+t]$, the decoder is able to reconstruct the sender's point of view by varying the length of all segments in the same way as the sender.
+After $n'$ steps, the decoder outputs the message corresponding to the segment containing the point $\frac{1}{2}$.
+The complexity of this decoding algorithm is $\Theta(Mn)$.
+To reduce the decoding complexity the receiver can reverse the decoding procedure in the following way.
+The decoder runs over the symbols of $\y$ from right to left and tracks the preimage of the point $\frac{1}{2}$.
 Formally, let $P(n'):=\frac{1}{2}$.
 For $j\in\{0,1,\ldots,n'-1\}$ and $y_j=0$, define

 For $y_j=1$, define